 5) Research and demonstration projects which are conducted by or subject to the approval of (federal) department or agency heads and which are designed to study, evaluate or otherwise examine:(a) public benefit or service programs, (b) procedures for obtaining benefits or services under those programs, (c) possible changes in or alternatives to those programs or procedures, or (d) possible changes in methods or levels of payment for benefits or services under those programs.

 6) Taste and food quality and consumer acceptance studies, if: (a) wholesome foods without additives are consumed or (b) if a food is consumed that contains a food ingredient at or below the level and for a use found to be safe, or agricultural chemical or environmental contaminant at or below the level found to be safe by the Food and Drug Administration or approved by the Environmental Protection Agency or the Food Safety and Inspection Service of the U.S. Department of Agriculture.

 *W&M IRB Registration is required for all exempt research

 *Exemptions do not apply to research involving prisoners (45 CFR Part 46, Subpart C)

-*Exempt Category 2 does nto apply to research with childrent (45 CFR Part 46, Subpart D) except for research involving educational tests (cognitive, diagnotic, aptitude, achievement) or observations of public behavior when the researcher(s) do not participate in the activities being observed.
+*Exempt Category 2 does not apply to research with children (45 CFR Part 46, Subpart D) except for research involving educational tests (cognitive, diagnostic, aptitude, achievement) or observations of public behavior when the researcher(s) do not participate in the activities being observed.

-Faculty Advisors should complete the CITI Human Subjects training for their area of discipline prior to endorsing the student protocol submission.
-The CITI certificate of training completion is required to be uploaded to the protocol form.
+Faculty Advisors must complete the CITI Human Subjects training for their area of discipline prior to endorsing the student protocol submission.
+Both the Faculty Advisor and the student's CITI certificate of training completion are required to be uploaded to the protocol form.

 These are required for Charles Center Undergraduate StudentIRB protocol: